-If tomatoes are out of season for you, you can certainly used canned tomatoes as a substitute.
+If fresh tomatoes are out of season for you, you can certainly used canned tomatoes as a substitute.
 Honestly that is a better option than the hard woody tomatoes you find in the grocery store in the middle of the winter.
 They have so little flavor that they don’t contribute much to a dish, whereas canned tomatoes are usually preserved at their peak freshness.
 None of those can come close to ripe garden tomatoes though!

-After you have made all the BLTs a person can eat in the summer with those amazingly sweet tomatoes, give this Pressure Cooker Creamy Garden Tomato Soup a try for something different.
+After you have made all the BLTs a person can eat in the summer with those amazingly sweet tomatoes, give this Pressure Cooker Creamy Garden Tomato Soup a try for something healthy and different.
 All tomato soup goes great with a grilled cheese and this one is no exception.
 Slather some fresh bread with butter and pile it high with your favorite cheese, like Havarti and grill up a quick sandwich to pair with this soup.
 It’s a stellar combination that can’t be beat!

 - 2 Tbsp. butter

 - 3 lb. garden tomatoes OR 3, 14.5-ounce cans fire-roasted tomatoes

 - 1 c. chicken stock

 - 2 Tbsp. basil pesto